 How to Avoid Amazon Scams

-- If you receive a phone call from whom you believe to be Amazon, know that Amazon will never call your bank directly or advise that they will transfer the phone call to your bank directly.
+- Amazon will never call your bank directly or advise that they will transfer the phone call to your bank directly.
 Scammers will ask for the phone numbers on the back of your credit or debit cards so that they can spoof the number of the bank to appear more legitimate.
-If you are concerned for your accounts, please contact us through our main phone number, 202-212-6400 or send us a Secure Message though Digital Banking.

-- If the caller tells you to purchase gift cards (even Amazon gift cards!), send a wire transfer, purchase Cryptocurrency or to send a Zelle or Venmo (P2P) transfer, STOP, it is a scam.
+- If the caller tells you to purchase gift cards (even Amazon gift cards), send a wire transfer, purchase cryptocurrency or to send a Zelle or Venmo (P2P) transfer, STOP, it is a scam.